get_vessel_info()

 # # matchFields <chr>, transmissionDateFrom <chr>, transmissionDateTo <chr>

-As you can see this vessel returns a dataframe with two rows.
+As you can see, this vessel returns a dataframe with two rows.
 One corresponds to our original search, where ssvid (MMSI) equals 224224000.

-The second line has a different ssvid, but the same name and IMO
+The second line has a different ssvid, but the same name and IMO number.

-form the fields transmissionDateFrom
+the fields transmissionDateFrom

 and